 The opening of a wire-free and sustainable public transport option in Newcastle lays the foundation for an expanded light rail network in the Hunter region, and for a continued renaissance of light rail in Australia.

-The project was recognised by Australian Institute of Project Management (AIPM) – NSW awards in the Regional Project category in 2019.
+The project was recognised by Australian Institute of Project Management (AIPM) – NSW awards in the Regional Project category in 2019 and has received an honourable mention from the 2020 RTSA Railway Project Award.